Container

 Culture & Indulgence

 Reinvigorated after a relaxed lunch, it's time for the ZKM | Centre for Art and Media, the world's first interactive media museum!
 Despite being just 30 years old, this museum is ranked the fourth most important art institution in the world on ArtFacts.Net.
 The ZKM's collection is as innovative as it is ground-breaking: it includes photography, graphic art, paintings, and sculpture, as well as computer-based works, film, holographic work, kinetic art, sound art, visual poetry, and video art.
-A visit to the museum becomes an active experience: touching the works of art is not only permitted but is actively encouraged!
+The best part?
+Here, art is not just for looking at – it is made to be touched and explored.

 ZKM - Zentrum für Kunst und Medien